What is in our Buchu Tea?

 - Allow to brew for a minimum of 3-5 minutes before drinking.
 Can be left to infuse for longer.

-- Consume a maximum of 1- 2 litres per day or as desired.
+- We recommend to consume a maximum of 2 litres per day.

 The plant as we know it and use it in herbal teas, is harvested from three different species of Agathosma Betulina – a plant native to South Africa.